fubicales2016/fogbowcloud.org/content/pages/install-manager.md

 # Example:
 ssh_tunnel_private_host=10.0.0.1

-# shh tunnel user is a valid user at tunnel host.
-This user must not requere password
+# shh tunnel host port defines the port to be used when doing ssh.
+If this property isn't set, the default value is 2222
 # Example:
-ssh_tunnel_user=fogbow
+ssh_tunnel_host_port=2222

-# shh tunnel port range defines set of ports that should be used to create reverse tunnels to the instances
+# shh tunnel host http port defines the port to be used when doing comunication with que ssh tunnel host
 # Example:
-ssh_tunnel_port_range=50000:59999

-# shh tunnel host port defines the port to be used when doing ssh.
-If this property isn't set, the default value is 22
-# Example:
-ssh_tunnel_host_port=22
+ssh_tunnel_host_http_port=2223

 ```